ppy/osu-wiki/news/2023/2023-12-10-osu-world-cup-2023-concludes.md

 [**View the VOD here!**](https://www.twitch.tv/videos/1980984349)

-Thought to be a break from the chaotic, high-stakes matches happening in the Semifinals, the showmatch on November 18 proved no escape, as the playtesters led by [D I O](https://osu.ppy.sh/users/3958619) and [Azer](https://osu.ppy.sh/users/2155578) stepped in for some of their most novel tournament performances of the year.
-Both sides won their first picks quickly but not quietly — [nanoya](https://osu.ppy.sh/users/12366071)'s 915k play on the classic HR stream map [xi - Blue Zenith](https://osu.ppy.sh/beatmapsets/292301#osu/657917) was absolutely massive, as some would say.
+Thought to be a break from the chaotic, high-stakes matches happening in the Semifinals, the showmatch on November 18 proved no escape, as the playtesters led by ::D I O::{ user-id=3958619 } and [Azer](https://osu.ppy.sh/users/2155578) stepped in for some of their most novel tournament performances of the year.
+Both sides won their first picks quickly but not quietly — ::nanoya::{ user-id=12366071 }'s 915k play on the classic HR stream map [xi - Blue Zenith](https://osu.ppy.sh/beatmapsets/292301#osu/657917) was absolutely massive, as some would say.

-After a few more back-and-forths, the teams alternated taking break points starting with an impressive 727k S-rank score from [Nopekjk](https://osu.ppy.sh/users/4585186) on alt-tech [FM2](https://osu.ppy.sh/beatmapsets/2088310#osu/4376248).
-[Saryi](https://osu.ppy.sh/users/10051720)'s MVP precision performance on [Toru Kawai - The Magician's Dream](https://osu.ppy.sh/beatmapsets/2088436#osu/4376547) secured the final blow as a 6–4 for SHIP IT.
+After a few more back-and-forths, the teams alternated taking break points starting with an impressive 727k S-rank score from ::Nopekjk::{ user-id=4585186 } on alt-tech [FM2](https://osu.ppy.sh/beatmapsets/2088310#osu/4376248). ::Saryi::{ user-id=10051720 }'s MVP precision performance on [Toru Kawai - The Magician's Dream](https://osu.ppy.sh/beatmapsets/2088436#osu/4376547) secured the final blow as a 6–4 for SHIP IT.

 ### All Stars Red vs. All Stars Blue (Finals)

 [**View the VOD here!**](https://www.twitch.tv/videos/1987883013)

 Emerging from the bloodbath of the Finals stage a week later was a showmatch with teams consisting of fallen players from previous weeks.
-The momentum created by [Mastasz](https://osu.ppy.sh/users/1876565)' 1-miss score on awkward DT pick [Susumu Hirasawa - SWITCHED-ON LOTUS](https://osu.ppy.sh/beatmapsets/16457#osu/58970) brought the blue team to a speedy 5–0 in their favour, though not without struggle.
-Just one more combo break from [kiirochii](https://osu.ppy.sh/users/6387149) on [NM4](https://osu.ppy.sh/beatmapsets/2091780#osu/4384637) or more scattered misses on [HR2](https://osu.ppy.sh/beatmapsets/2091798#osu/4384680) could have swung the scoreline in the other direction.
+The momentum created by ::Mastasz::{ user-id=1876565 }' 1-miss score on awkward DT pick [Susumu Hirasawa - SWITCHED-ON LOTUS](https://osu.ppy.sh/beatmapsets/16457#osu/58970) brought the blue team to a speedy 5–0 in their favour, though not without struggle.
+Just one more combo break from ::kiirochii::{ user-id=6387149 } on [NM4](https://osu.ppy.sh/beatmapsets/2091780#osu/4384637) or more scattered misses on [HR2](https://osu.ppy.sh/beatmapsets/2091798#osu/4384680) could have swung the scoreline in the other direction.

-With nothing but bragging rights at stake, All Stars Blue picked into [xi - FREEDOM DiVE](https://osu.ppy.sh/beatmapsets/39804)... and let's just say [Ekoro](https://osu.ppy.sh/users/284905) took advantage of the fact that EZ and FL were allowed by the referee on Free Mod.
+With nothing but bragging rights at stake, All Stars Blue picked into [xi - FREEDOM DiVE](https://osu.ppy.sh/beatmapsets/39804)... and let's just say ::Ekoro::{ user-id=284905 } took advantage of the fact that EZ and FL were allowed by the referee on Free Mod.

 And his team looked unstoppable, having gained 6 points in a row with team red having nil to say about it.
-Two thirds of the way through [Rohi - Gllensista](https://osu.ppy.sh/beatmapsets/2091797#osu/4384679) however, team blue was holding a 200k point lead and looked to secure the sweep — but in the blink of an eye, the whole lobby except [scylla](https://osu.ppy.sh/users/9405745) collapsed.
-All Stars Red managed to keep the match alive a little longer before [Chicony](https://osu.ppy.sh/users/5199332) and [Kingling](https://osu.ppy.sh/users/7010761) carried team blue across the finish line on [FELT - Puppet in the Dark](https://osu.ppy.sh/beatmapsets/326636#osu/725198), ending in a 7–3.
+Two thirds of the way through [Rohi - Gllensista](https://osu.ppy.sh/beatmapsets/2091797#osu/4384679) however, team blue was holding a 200k point lead and looked to secure the sweep — but in the blink of an eye, the whole lobby except ::scylla::{ user-id=9405745 } collapsed.
+All Stars Red managed to keep the match alive a little longer before ::Chicony::{ user-id=5199332 } and [Kingling](https://osu.ppy.sh/users/7010761) carried team blue across the finish line on [FELT - Puppet in the Dark](https://osu.ppy.sh/beatmapsets/326636#osu/725198), ending in a 7–3.

 ---